YOSHIMICHI / WAKIZASHI IN KOSHIRAE

 The koshirae is new but utilizes antique fittings.
 The saya is nicely done in a tree bark pattern.
 The matching fittings all depict a shishi theme.
 The tsuba is shakudo nanako and is signed Mitsumasa with Kao.
 Mitsumasa was the younger brother of Mitsuyuki who founded the Kikuoka school.
 Both were students of Yanagawa Naomitsu.
 The Fuchi/Kashira are also shakudo nanako with a shishi in gold.
 The fuchi is not signed but looks like the same school if not same hand as the tsuba.
 Menuki are also shishi in a rich black shakudo and gold.
 The menuki are my favorite fittings on this koshirae.

-The koshirae and fittings represent the majority of the value of this ensemble as they are very nice own their own.
-Overall, it is a nice package and would make a nice starter for the collector with a limited budget yet who prefers a complete package.
+The koshirae and it’s fittings represent the major value of this ensemble.
+The fittings alone are worth the asking price.
+Overall, it is a nice package and would make a nice starter for the collector with a limited budget or who prefers a complete package.